joh80839/Fishing-Content-site/projectproposal.md

 - HTML
 - CSS
 - GitHub & GitHub Desktop
+- AI tool assistance

 These tools were chosen based on the experience the developer has with them.

 **Risk and Unknowns**
 - The developer has more to learn with CSS.
-There is some inexperience with flexbox.
+- There is some inexperience with flexbox.